What is Meniere’s Disease?

 The reason this has been overlooked for so long is that there is a long latency period between neck injuries and the onset of Meniere’s and other symptoms.
 This period averages 15 years, but can be as long as 25 years.
 Typically, people are diagnosed with Meniere’s in middle age, but their injury happened many years before, during their high school or college years.

-The results of Dr. Burcon’s treatment are dramatic over time.
-Long-term improvements after initial treatment have been clinically documented in 90% of cases.
-On a scale of zero to ten, with ten being the worst vertigo, 470 patients in a trial rated their vertigo at an average of 7.8 before treatment.
-Six weeks after initial treatment, the rating fell to 2.8.
+The results of Dr. Burcon’s care are dramatic over time.
+Long-term improvements after initial adjustment have been clinically documented in 90% of cases.
+On a scale of zero to ten, with ten being the worst vertigo, 470 patients in a trial rated their vertigo at an average of 7.8 before care was administered.
+Six weeks after initial adjustment, the rating fell to 2.8.
 At one year, ratings dropped to 1.8 and after two years they were down to 1.2.
 After three years rating dropped to less than 0.1.
 The Power of Upper Cervical Chiropractic!

 Credit to Dr. Michael Burcon, Upper Cervical Chiropractor. www.burconchiropractic.com – 616-575-9990